fisodd/www-fisodd-com/content/post/right-place.rst

 #######################

-Fortunate to be at the right place at the right time, I have been an active participant in, or at least had a front row seat for, some of the most dramatic transformations in computing.
+Fortunate to be at the right place at the right time, I have been an active participant in (or at least had a front row seat for) some of the most dramatic transformations in computing.
 Many of these transformations have shown some similar attributes, notably the importance of people willing to question what is really valuable